STEM Courses and Jobs You Can Pursue

 Science, Technology, Engineering, and Mathematics (STEM) strand covers a great number of challenging disciplines.
 And with STEM jobs rapidly increasing, it is essential you are equipped with core critical thinking and technical skills these jobs require.
 Learning these disciplines will lead to fulfilling careers in different fields that open abundant opportunities and even competitive pay.

-Want to study Science and Technology but aren’t sure what careers are in the STEM field?
+Want to study Science and Technology but aren’t sure what STEM courses and jobs are in the field?
 Don’t worry!
 This guide will help you learn more about the different STEM careers so you can decide what to pursue.

 The evolving Science and Technology industries offer new and exciting career opportunities.
 Many of which search for students with sharp talents in mathematics and science.